mehm8128/rehype-toc/README.md

 rehype plugin to generate a table of contents from headings in your markdown.

-You can create the table of contents such below.
+You can create the table of contents as follows.

 ![A table of contents whose each items are anchor link.](assets/toc.png)